Hardy; adaptable; parasite resistant; good mothers

 Goats flourished in the Americas.
 Valued as a ready source of milk, meat, and hides, they were taken everywhere the Spanish went and became an integral part of subsistence production across southern North, Central, and South America.
 The use of goats for meat was also important because it allowed cattle to be reserved for the draft power essential for crop production and transportation.
 Spanish goats were the only goats known across the southern US and in most other parts of the Americas for over 300 years.

 There were many regional types and strains, both domestic and feral, shaped by natural selection and geographic isolation.
-This changed with the importation of goat breeds from other countries beginning in the second half of the 1800s.
-The majority of Spanish goats in the U.S. were crossed with imported breeds for dairy production or were replaced by Angora goats for the production of fiber.
-Today, there are relatively few purebred Spanish goats in the U.S. One obstacle to the use and promotion of these goats is that the term “Spanish goats” is also used to describe crossbred and nondescript goats of the Southwest.
-In the Southeast, Spanish goats are also called brush, woods, and scrub goats, and these terms may include both purebred and crossbred animals.
+This changed with the importation of goat breeds from other countries that began in the second half of the 1800s.
+A majority of the Spanish goats in the US were crossed with these imported breeds for dairy production or were replaced by Angora goats for the production of fiber.
+Today, there are relatively few purebred Spanish goats in the US.

+One obstacle to the promotion of these goats is that the term “Spanish goats” has also been used to describe the crossbred and nondescript goats of the Southwest, and in the Southeast, Spanish goats have been known as brush, woods, and scrub goats; these terms may include both purebred and crossbred animals.

 Spanish goats are usually horned, and the horns on bucks may be large and twisted.
 The ears are large, and they are held horizontally and forward next to the head.
 Though the ears may be long like those of Nubians, the ear carriage is distinct, and the straight or concave face is quite different from that of the Nubian breed.
+Their coats are usually smooth and short, although some have longer hair on the lower body and thighs.
+Some produce heavy cashmere coats, with 2-3 oz. of fiber.
 Spanish goats can be any color that is found in goats, and color variation, even in single herds, can be dazzling.